zoogeny/zoogeny/books/A Story for My Self/outline.md

     - on why not prescriptions
     - on individuality
 6. On love of life
-7. On domination and submission
+7. On dominance and submission

 Appendix 1: The Pharaoh's procession to the temple
     - consider iconic positions